Global Model Calibration of Thermal Conduction

 Next, we specify an InverseProblem of interest to us where we specify the parameters we want to recover and their bounds.

-invprob = InverseProblem(experiment, sys, [mass1.C => (10, 20), mass2.C => (10, 20)])
+invprob = InverseProblem(experiment, [mass1.C => (10, 20), mass2.C => (10, 20)])

-InverseProblem with one experiment optimizing 2 parameters.
+InverseProblem with one experiment with 2 elements in the search space.

 Parametric Uncertainty Quantification